absolute-quantum/cats-blender-plugin/README.md

 ##### Flip Normals
 - Flips the direction of the faces' normals of the selected mesh.

+##### Apply Transformations
+- Applies the position, rotation and scale to the armature and its meshes.

-##### Translation
+##### Remove Doubles
-- Translate certain entities from any language to english.
-Works by sending a request to the Google Translate service.
-This feature can be slow for entities with a large amount of items.
+- Merges duplicated faces and vertices of the selected meshes.

 ## Custom Model Creation